NuevoFoundation/workshops/content/english/linux-basics/activity-6.md

 `find` is a command used to search for a file with certain parameters within a directory or region of files.
 It can be used in multiple ways including:

-- Searching for a specific File Name: file [directory] -name [filename]
+- Searching for a specific File Name:
+  The format is: `find [directory] -name [filename]`
-- Searching for all text files (Files that end with .txt): file [directory] -name *.txt
+- Searching for all text files (Files that end with .txt):
+  The format is: `find [directory] -name *.txt`

-Use the find command to search for the file within the current directory.
+Use the `find` command to search for the file within the current directory.
 Is there a command we can use to figure out what the current directory is?

 [Example find command usage]